-- 6.10.1.
-Concerns about a child or a disclosure should be discussed with the DSL who will help decide whether a referral to the MASH team is appropriate in accordance with Surrey Safeguarding Children's Board Levels of Need document1. - 6.10.2.
+- 6.10.2.
+Concerns about a child or a disclosure should be discussed with the DSL who will help decide whether a referral to children's social care, early help or other support is appropriate in accordance with Surrey Safeguarding Children's Board Levels of Need document. - 6.10.3.
 If a referral is needed then the DSL should make it.
 However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves.
-All staff are aware of this. - 6.10.3.
-The child and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - 6.10.4.
-If after a referral the child's situation does not appear to be improving the DSL (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves. - 6.10.5.
-If a child is in immediate danger or is at risk of harm a referral should be made to the MASH team and/or the police immediately.
-Anybody can make a referral. - 6.10.6.
+All staff are aware of this. - 6.10.4.
+The child and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - 6.10.5.
+If after a referral the child's situation does not appear to be improving the DSL (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves. - 6.10.6.
+If a child is in immediate danger or is at risk of harm a referral should be made to children's social care and/or the police immediately.
+Anybody can make a referral. - 6.10.7.
 Where referrals are not made by the DSL, the DSL should be informed as soon as possible.